-This Is the Most Tubular Slang Word the Year You Were Born
+This Is the Most Tubular Slang Word Every Year From 1940 to Today

 According to Merriam-Webster, the exact origin of whammy isn't known, but it started being regularly used in the '40s to describe "a supernatural power [that brings] bad luck."
 The word's usage picked up in the '50s, thanks to cartoonist Al Capp's Li'l Abner comic strip.
 These days, it merely describes a "potent force."